hove-io/navitia/documentation/navitia.io/source/integration.rst

 ===================== ===================== =====================================================================
-id                    string                Identifier of the line name                  string                Name of the line coord                 :ref:`coord`          Coordinates of the stop point adminstrative_regions array of :ref:`admin` Administrative regions of the stop point in which is the stop point equipments            array of string       Equipments of the stop point stop_area             :ref:`stop_area`      Stop Area containing this stop point
+id                    string                Identifier of the line name                  string                Name of the line coord                 `coord`_              Coordinates of the stop point adminstrative_regions array of `admin`_     Administrative regions of the stop point in which is the stop point equipments            array of string       Equipments of the stop point stop_area             `stop_area`_          Stop Area containing this stop point
 ===================== ===================== =====================================================================

 .. _stop_area: